ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-ic4vnetwork.md

 ## Private network
 {: #vcsnsxt-overview-ic4vnetwork-private-net}

 All {{site.data.keyword.CloudDataCents_notm}} and PoPs are connected by the private network backbone.
 This private network is separate from the public network, and it enables connectivity to services in {{site.data.keyword.CloudDataCents_notm}} around the world.
-Moving data between data centers is done vusing more than one 10 Gbps or 40-Gbps connections to the private network.
+Moving data between data centers is done by using more than one 10 Gbps or 40-Gbps connections to the private network.
 Similar to the public network, the private network is multi tiered in that servers and other infrastructure are connected to aggregated backend customer switches (BCS).
 These aggregated switches are attached to a pair of separate routers (that is, backend customer routers, BCR) for L3 networking.
 The private network also supports the ability to use jumbo frames (MTU 9000) for physical host connections.

 ## Management network
 {: #vcsnsxt-overview-ic4vnetwork-mgmt-net}